solarwinds/cloud-observability-integration/azure/logs/doc/automated_setup.md

 ./deploy-swi-azure-logs-forwarder.ps1 -SwiApiKey <api_key>

 ## Logs forwarding
-Logs must be forwarded for each resource from which logs will be monitored.
+Forward logs you want to see in website to created event hub.
 It can be done following [guide](logs_forwarding.md)